James Hanratty: Facts as ascertained by the police

-Details of the murder, from the testimony of Valerie Storie
+Testimony of Valerie Storie

 Late in the evening of Tuesday, 22 August 1961, Valerie Storie was sitting alongside Gregsten in his car in a cornfield at Dorney Reach, Buckinghamshire.
 A man tapped on the driver's door window; when Gregsten wound it down, a large black revolver was thrust into his face, and a cockney voice said, "This is a hold-up, I am a desperate man, I have been on the run for four months.
 If you do as I tell you, you will be all right."
 The man got into the back of the car and told Gregsten to drive further into the field, then stop.
 The man then kept them there for two hours, chattering to them incessantly.
 Storie recalled that he pronounced "things" as "fings" and "think" as "fink".

 At 11.30pm, the man said he wanted food, and told Gregsten to start driving.
 The gunman knew the Bear Hotel, Maidenhead.
 Gregsten was ordered to stop at a milk vending machine and sent into a shop to buy cigarettes, and then to stop at a petrol station for more fuel.
 Although Gregsten and Storie offered to give him all their money and the car, the man appeared to have no plan and seemed to want them to stay with him.
 They drove around the suburbs of North London, apparently aimlessly.
 The journey continued along the A5 through St Albans, which the gunman mistakenly insisted was Watford, before joining the A6.

 At about 1.30am on Wednesday 23 August, the car was on the A6, travelling south, when the man said he wanted a 'kip' (sleep).
 Twice he told Gregsten to turn off the road and then changed his mind, and the car returned to the A6.
 At Deadman's Hill the man ordered Gregsten to pull into a lay-by.
 Gregsten at first refused, but the man became aggressive and threatened them with the gun.
 The man then said he wanted to sleep, and that he would have to tie them up.
 Storie and Gregsten pleaded with him not to shoot them.
 The man tied Storie's hands behind her back with Gregsten's tie and then saw a duffle bag containing some clean clothing.
 He told Gregsten to pass the bag but, as Gregsten moved, there were two shots.
 Gregsten had been hit twice in the head and died instantly.
 Storie screamed, "You bastard!
 You shot him.
 Why did you shoot him?"
 The gunman replied that Gregsten had frightened him by turning too quickly.
 After ignoring her pleas to shoot her as well, or let her get help for Gregsten, the gunman told her to kiss him.
 She refused and, having managed to free her hands, tried to disarm him but was overpowered; after he threatened to shoot her, she relented.